taocode/hugo-theme-windicss-starter/exampleSite/content/_index.md

 ## Limitations

-- ***No @apply*** directives 😔 but check out [Windi CSS Shortcuts](https://windicss.org/features/shortcuts.html) 😊
+- ***No @apply*** directives 😔 but check out [Uno CSS Shortcuts](https://unocss.dev/config/shortcuts) 😊
+  - Use [Directives transformer](https://unocss.dev/transformers/directives) to use @apply and @screen directives but tends to rewrite your CSS as currently configured.
 - New pages or layout html may require a restart to catch the new file's class usage *(but that's like 3 seconds so...)*

 ## *Speediest!*

 For a 5 page site, this stack both builds for production and has development up and running in under 5 seconds!💨

-I've found WindiCSS to be faster than TailwindCSS, JIT or otherwise.
-WindiCSS adds some niceties too, including the group syntax *md:(flex etc)* and *!lg:block (!important)* enhancements.
-The downside to using the WindiCSS enhancements is that you can't just switch to TailwindCSS without refactoring their use.
+I've found UnoCSS to be faster than TailwindCSS, JIT or otherwise.
+UnoCSS adds some niceties too, including the group syntax (available via ) *md:(flex etc)* and *!lg:block (!important)* enhancements.
+The downside to using the UnoCSS enhancements is that you can't just switch to TailwindCSS without refactoring their use.

+I haven't kept up with Tailwind v3, so these comments may be only relevant to those older versions.

 ## Example Site

 Try before you buy!
 [View on Netlify](https://hugo-theme-windicss-starter.netlify.app/)

+## Installation

+1. `git submodule add https://github.com/taocode/hugo-theme-windicss-starter themes/unocss-starter`
-1. `cd themes/hugo-theme-windicss-starter/exampleSite`
+1. `cd themes/unocss-starter/exampleSite`
 1. `pnpm install` *(or `npm install`, `yarn install`)*
 1. `pnpm example` *(or `npm run example`, `yarn example`)*

-## Installation
+### Integration to Use as Site Theme

+1. Update `config.toml`, set `theme = "unocss-starter"`
-1. Copy `windicss.config.js` and `package.json` from `exampleSite/` to project root (`/`)
+1. Copy `uno.config.ts` and `package.json` from `exampleSite/` to project root (`/`)
 1. Run `pnpm install` (or `yarn install` `npm install`) in project root
+1. `pnpm dev`

 ### ***Optional:*** Customize Theme

-1. Copy (or rename) theme for customization: `cp themes/hugo-theme-windicss-starter themes/my-theme`
+1. Copy (or rename) theme for customization: `cp themes/unocss-starter themes/my-theme`
 1. Remove .git from copied theme: `rm -rf themes/my-theme/.git`
-1. Update `/windicss.config.js` and `/package.json` scripts: replace `hugo-theme-windicss-starter` with `my-theme`
+1. Update `/uno.config.ts` and `/package.json` scripts: replace `unocss-starter` with `my-theme`

 ## Usage